uc-lhcb/Lc2pKK/README.md

 ```
 $ lb-dev --name DaVinciDev DaVinci/v45r8
 ```
-### Data Acquistion & Monitoring
+### Data Acquistion
-* Every login to lxplus requires a resubmission of the grid proxy.
+Every login to lxplus requires a resubmission of the grid proxy.

 ```
 $ lhcb-proxy-init